openownership/bods-dev-handbook/translations.md

 Complete the following steps to get your system set up to undergo the workflow outlined above (assumes Ubuntu 18.04.2 LTS or similar):

-  * setting up an account and joining the ODSC organization in Transifex
+  * set up an account and join the ODSC organization in Transifex
-  * creating and configuring a new project in Transifex
+  * create and configuring a new project in Transifex
-  * cloning the repositories to manage the workflow
+  * clone the repositories to manage the workflow
-  * installing and configuring the Transifex client
+  * install and configure the Transifex client

 ### Setting up an account and joining the ODSC organization in Transifex